NCERT Exemplar Class 9 Science Solutions Chapter 11 Work and Energy

 Solution.

-The kinetic energy of a body increases on increasing speed.
+The kinetic energy of a body increases with increasing speed.

-The potential energy of the body increases by increasing height from the surface of earth.
+The potential energy of the body increases with increasing height above the surface of Earth.

-In the given question, the car is increasing speed on the level road.
+In the given question, the car is increasing speed on a level road.
 Hence, its kinetic energy must be increasing.

-The kinetic energy will be 16 times of the initial kinetic energy as velocity becomes four times.
+The kinetic energy will be 16 times the initial kinetic energy as the velocity becomes four times.

 The car's height from the ground is not changing as it is moving on a level road.